Sankeerth-g7/BLOGiT/README.md

    cd ..
    ```

-7. Start the development server:
+7. Start the development server in both server and client directories:

    ```bash
    npm run dev